Degrees & Programs

 EDUCATE YOUNG MINDS

 Are you a CSU student looking to explore your interest in art history and visual culture?
-Our Art History Minor for non-art majors is designed for just you.
+We have two options: a certificate of art history for art majors and a minor for non-art majors.